 Multi-support components for which clauses (2) and (3) do not apply, may be represented by an elastic stiffness-only model that incorporates the stiffness contribution of the component, its internal parts and connections (piping, bends, etc.) and associated secondary support members and fasteners, subject to the differential support deformations produced by the analysis of the supporting structure.

-Modelling of secondary support members and fasteners should consider prEN 1998-1-1:2022, Annex G.
+Modelling of secondary support members and fasteners should consider EN 1998-1-1:—2, Annex G.

 Structural analysis